Notes on the Geography of Romania (Transylvania): Romania: Transylvania

 The church interior is simple, except for the altar, added about 1779 by a craftsman from Sighisoara.

 There are a few other fine touches, including the font and the choir stalls on the right.

 The columns supporting the galleries have the entasis or taper passed down from antiquity.

 The organ is from 1708.

 Here's the forest above the nave.
 Under the beams you can see the brick roof of the nave.

 Up you go.

 See any nails?
 Screws?
 Iron bolts?

-The view from the choir tower toward the bell tower.
+The view from the bell tower toward the fortress tower.
 The village street-pattern is T-shaped, with one main road following a creek and another coming down a tributary.
-The view here is downstream from the confluence.
+The view here is upstream on the tributary.

 And up the main stream.
 The vineyards are mostly gone but were only a 19th century introduction.
 For a time they made the village one of the wealthiest in Transylvania--and the first to get electricity.